Category Archive : tours-delphi-meteora-2-day/

 prices

-PRICES in € p.p:
+PRICES are in euro:

-*Delphi Entrance fees: NOV-MAR 8 € per person, APR-OCT 15 € p.p. must be added.
+* Entrance fees to Delphi and 2 monasteries = NOV-MAR 8 € p.p., APR-OCT 15 € p.p. must be added.

-– transportation in modern busses
+– transportation by modern bus

 – Services of the professional tour guide all along the tour.

-– breakfast in the hotels.
+– dinner + breakfast in the hotel.

 NOT INCLUDED :

-– The hotel tax of 3.00 € (in 4* hotels) per room, per night.
+– The hotel tax of 5.00 € (in 4* hotels) per room, per night.

 Appropriate clothing is required for everybody that visits the monasteries.